microsoft/industry/fsi/docs/serviceEnablementFramework.md

 ## Examples of end-to-end walkthrough

-Explain usage of playground, ASB auditing and assessmenet, towards implentation of controls and applicationt team experiences
+Explain usage of playground, ASB auditing and assessment, towards implementation of controls and application team experiences